Iara (mythology): Seductress

 She would lure the men with her sweet voice, and the seduced men are taken to her home at the bottom of the river, to be drowned.
 In other versions, the men who fell under the spell of the Iara would leave everything behind to live with her underwater forever, due to the fact that she was pretty and would cater for all the needs of her lover for the rest of his life.
 Iara is immortal, but many of her lovers age and die, so she is condemned to live most of eternity alone.

 In the so-called Manaus version of the Yara legend given by Bernardino de Souza (1873), the tragic hero is an unnamed youth, a son of a tapuyo chieftain (tachaua), who becomes enchanted by the beauty and song of the Yara, and falls prey.
 In Arinos's version, the youth is named Jaguarari, the son of the chieftain of the Manaus people, who likewise becomes enthralled and visits the Yara at the waterfall point of Taruman (var.
 Tarumã) after nightfall.
 The worried mother begs this to stop, even suggesting they move out of the settlement to a new location.
 But the boy (describing the Yara as above) cannot free himself from obsessing over her.
 One day, the boy and the Yara are witnessed together by the villagers, but after that, the boy is seen no more.
 (Note: "The Legend of the Yara" apud Elswit (2015). where the youth is called "Jaraguari".)

 According to some folkloric accounts, those who survive end up going crazy or survive with teeth marks on their neck.
 Merely passing through the iara's territory could cause a man to be melancholy, and develop nervous excitement which others perceive as madness.
 The symptoms resemble rabies but instead of hydrophobia ("fear of water"), he becomes hydrophilic ("attracted to water").

+One of the beaches in the coast city of São Luís, Maranhão, the Olho D'Água beach is linked to the myth of Iara.
+The beach is said to be originated from the tears of a young indigenous woman who fell for an indigenous warrior.
+Iara seduced the warrior and took him away to her underwater realm.
+The heartbroken woman died and was buried in the sand, where two source "eyes of water" (olhos d'água, which name the beach) sprouted.